-Some medicines used in the treatment of diabetes should NOT be taken by pregnant women.
-If you are on a statin, ACE inhibitor or similar blood pressure tablets you must tell your doctor if you plan to become pregnant or find out that you are pregnant, as these may damage your baby’s development.
+Some medicines used in managing diabetes should NOT be taken by pregnant women.
+If you are on a statin, ACE inhibitor or similar blood pressure tablets you must tell your doctor if you plan to become pregnant or immediately you find out that you are pregnant, as these may harm your baby.

-Some tablets for Type 2 diabetes should not be taken in pregnancy because they may harm your baby.
-You may need to switch to insulin injections to control your blood glucose, but you can usually return to tablets after pregnancy.
-Your doctor will tell you whether or not you need to change your medicine.
+Many medicines used for blood glucose (also called blood sugar) control in Type 2 diabetes should not be taken in pregnancy so you may need to switch to insulin injections to control your blood sugar before or as soon as you find out you are pregnant.
+After the birth, you can usually return to your pre-pregnancy medications.
+Your doctor will tell you whether or not you need to change your medications.

 Start taking 5mg folic acid until the end of the twelfth week of your pregnancy to help prevent neural tube defects.
-This will need to be prescribed by your doctor
+This is a high dose folic acid and will need to be prescribed by your doctor or nurse.

 During your pregnancy

 You will be offered extra monitoring appointments and scans during your pregnancy to help you keep good control of your blood sugar and check your baby’s growth and development.
 You should have contact with a joint diabetes and antenatal team weekly or fortnightly throughout your pregnancy. .

 Your diabetes team will encourage you to do more blood glucose tests and agree personal target levels.
 As a general guideline, your aim should be for: